 Flexible end-of-arm tooling to match most common operations

-A nothing-to-lose cost of $2,100 a month, with no up-front expenditure
+A nothing-to-lose low monthly cost with no up-front expenditure

 Barras figured she didn’t have much to lose if it didn’t work out.